kkmhogen/KBeaconDemo_Android/README.md

    implementation 'com.kbeacon:kbeaconlib:1.0.4'
 }
 ```
-The kbeaconlib is open source code, it was in demo directory.
-You can also modify the source code and import it to your project.

 2. Add the Bluetooth permissions and the corresponding component registration under the AndroidManifest.xml file.
 As follows:

 ```Java